Preventing winter home disasters: what your insurance covers — and what it doesn’t I PEMCO

 Burst pipes from freezing weather.
 Water damage is the No. 1 reason people file homeowners insurance claims, and your PEMCO coverage protects you if a pipes freezes, bursts and then floods your home once it thaws.
 When freezing weather is in the forecast, you can take important steps to prevent damage.

 Roofs collapsed under the weight of snowfall.
 Heavy snowfall followed by soaking rains can create an excess load on vulnerable structures.
-Here’s what to know about shoveling snow off your roof.
+Learn how to prevent snow and ice damage to your roof.

 Windblown trees falling on your home.
-If a tree crashes onto your roof, fence or deck, your PEMCO homeowners policy can help you repair the damage.
+If a tree crashes onto your roof, fence, or deck, your PEMCO homeowners policy can help you repair the damage.
 In most cases, even if it’s your neighbor’s tree, your own insurance likely would pay.
 That’s because windstorms are considered “acts of nature.”
 The exception might be if your neighbor knew or should have known their tree was dangerous, in which case, it may be their responsibility.

 Whoever owns the tree, report the damage to us so we can investigate responsibility.
 If appropriate, we’ll work with your neighbor and/or their insurance company on your behalf.
 And if it’s your tree that damages your neighbor’s property, we’ll investigate promptly (while the evidence is still there) in case someone files a liability claim against you.